All Products

 This parameter is required only when the AnalyticDB for MySQL cluster is of Enterprise Edition, Basic Edition, or Data Lakehouse Edition.

-• The initial number of ACUs used to run the incremental synchronization task.
+• The initial number of ACUs used to perform the incremental sync task.
 The value is fixed at 1 ACU.
-The value must be in the range of [1, maximum resources of the job resource group].
+The value can range from 1 to the maximum resources of the job-specific resource group.

-• After the data link is created, AnalyticDB for MySQL automatically scales the number of ACUs used to run the incremental synchronization task based on the business workload.
-The number of ACUs can be scaled up to 64 and down to 1.
+• After the sync link is created, AnalyticDB for MySQL automatically scales the number of ACUs based on the business workload.
+The number of ACUs can be scaled up to 64 or scaled down to 1.

 Important